Is the coronavirus spreading silently among kids? Testing limits make it hard to tell.

 Only when the older members of the family — those more likely to show signs of infection — get tested do they learn what has happened: It’s covid-19, and by then it’s everywhere.

 As preschools, elementary schools and day cares welcome returning children nationwide this fall, researchers are hoping to learn more about the transmission of the coronavirus among younger children.
-But efforts to screen kids may be hindered by several factors: age limits at certain testing sites, fear of or discomfort from swab testing and the tendency for children to not exhibit signs of infection, making them less likely to qualify for immediate testing.
+But efforts to screen kids may be hindered by several factors: age limits at certain testing sites; fear of or discomfort from swab testing; and the tendency for children to not exhibit signs of infection, making them less likely to qualify for immediate testing.

 “I think it’s problematic not knowing,” Charles Schleien, chairman of pediatrics at Cohen Children’s Medical Center at Northwell Health in New York, said about limits on testing access for children.
 “I think parents will have to be incredibly vigilant about any symptoms and keep the kid home and assume the worst.”